+I’ve been to this park enough to confidently say that there are an incredible amount of amazing things to do in Badlands National Park.
 Situated in the heart of the Northern Great Plains, Badlands National Park spans 244,000 acres of spectacular landscapes, diverse wildlife, and the largest undisturbed mixed grass prairie in the United States.

 Badlands National Park is a true national park-lovers national park, if you follow.
-Here amidst the wide open spaces and big sky of the Northern Great Plains you can truly get away from it all and experience nature on a grand scale
+Here amidst the wide open spaces of South Dakota you can truly get away from it all and experience nature on a grand scale.

 About Our Travels to Badlands National Park

-I visited the Badlands for the first time back in 2016 with my brother as we attempted to capture the essence of the park for our film (above).
-It’s vast, seemingly unending landscapes and magnificent formations left an indelible mark on me.
+I visited the Badlands for the first time back in 2016 with my brother as we attempted to capture the essence of the park for our film (see below) and have been back many, many times since.

 Gazing into the unending maze of badlands twisting into the distance like wrinkles in the palm of your hand and hearing nothing but the lonesome prairie wind is bound to leave you breathless.

 Over the course of several weeks my brother and I explored nearly all that Badlands National Park has to offer, and it’s quite a lot more than meets the eye.

-Things to Know Before You Visit
+Things to Know Before You Visit Badlands National Park

 $30 per vehicle OR if you plan to visit more National Parks within the next 12 months we suggest you go ahead and purchase the America the Beautiful Pass (which you can purchase here).
 This pass gets you into all National Parks, Forests, Monuments, and more including 2,000 sites for free after a one time $79 fee.